BARCELONA CITY BREAK

 Yes, the twin tents are two-man tents.
 We have two-man tents, so if you are in a group of three, one of you will be tented with a new friend of the same sex.
 Tents are allocated on arrival, so just let us know your preferences when you arrive.
 We also have an option to have a private tent for a small additional fee – just in case you don’t want to share…. or if you want to leave space for the hottie you’re going to meet at our campsite… You never know…

 And what amenities are offered at the camp site?

-The campsite is awesome!
+The La Tomatina campsite is awesome!
 It has a giant pool, a playground, a cafe/restaurant, a little shop, hot showers, laundry area, parking, drinkable water, and it’s a five-minute walk from the beach.

 Are there lockers where we can put our passports or other important items?

-The campsite itself has no lockers, but we a campervan which gets locked every night and we can put small valuables in there during the festival and when we’re away from the campsite.
+The campsites have no lockers, but we have a campervan which gets locked every night and we can put small valuables in there during the festival and when we’re away from the campsite.

 If we are camping does that mean we’ll be attacked by wild animals?

 We serve unlimited alcohol at our camps.
 You, my friend, will be the wild animal.